ScrewThisNoise/PlayHome-Translations/README.md

 Translations are all inside of `Bepinex\Translation\en\` folder.
 They are then split into three folders:
 - `Text` - Normal text replacements and modifications.
 - `Texture` - Image replacements.
-- `RedirectedResources` - Replacements for entire text assets.
-Used for ADV translations because of better organization and performance.

 Coordinate with other translators on the [Illusion Soft Discord server](https://discord.gg/illusionsoft) #translation channel.
 To avoid translation conflicts please ask if anyone is working on a file.
 If you have any questions about the quality of your translations, ask for advice on the server.